-On the 80th anniversary of the birth of our founder Bruce McLaren, we take a look at his record at Spa-Francorchamps, a track where the Kiwi always excelled – and memorably scored his team’s first Grand Prix victory in 1968.
+We take a look at our founder's record at Spa-Francorchamps, a track where the Kiwi always excelled – and memorably scored his team’s first Grand Prix victory in 1968.

 The great Jim Clark was quite rightly regarded as the master of Spa in the 1960s, and while the Team Lotus driver was no great fan of the daunting original road circuit, he won there four times in a row.